TonyAshworth/emily-cookbook/src/posts/black-bean-chili.md

 permalink: posts/{{ title | slug }}/index.html
 title: Black Bean Chili
 date:
-tags: []
+tags:
+- beef
+- vegetarian
 description: 'A delicious, healthy chili with no heat, unless you add it!
 We eat this on tortilla chips, holy wow is it good. '

 ---
-1lb ground turkey or beef
+1lb ground turkey or beef (to make vegetarian, use impossible meat or simply omit)

 3 cans black beans, undrained